-RESOLUTION NUMBER: 18-XXX TITLE: Authorization to execute memorandum of understanding with the City of Shorewood to coordinate planning of water resources and City capital improvement planning WHEREAS, in 2014, the Board of Managers established the Balanced Urban Ecology Policy which emphasizes the importance of integrated land use and water planning in order to maximize water resource and community benefits; WHEREAS the 2017 Strategic Alignment Plan identifies the following organizational strategies to achieve the District's mission of protecting and improving land and water resources: Develop high impact capital projects integrated with non-water initiatives through multijurisdictional partnerships Change the land-use and water policy environment to increase early value added partnership with private development, public infrastructure, and public policy/planning WHEREAS in its Watershed Management Plan (2018), the District outlines its commitment to serving as a resource to its communities through early coordination and planning of land use and water resource matters, including technical assistance, regulatory process facilitation and shared efforts to secure funding; WHEREAS the City of Shorewood has initiated early coordination with the District to take a systematic approach to addressing identified drainage, groundwater and flooding concerns in the western portion of the City that integrates multiple goals for road improvements; parks, trails and open space management; and management of water as a community asset; WHEREAS in addition to addressing drainage, groundwater and flooding concerns, collaboration between the City and District may create the opportunity for water quality, habitat and other water resource benefits; WHEREAS the City and District wish to formalize a mutual commitment to integrating efforts and aligning resources in order to plan wisely, make sound public investments in infrastructure, and protect and improve natural systems so as to foster a vibrant and healthy community; WHEREAS this MOU does not establish legally binding terns on the District and City, but establishes a cooperative framework to examine and pursue work within the area defined by the study that integrates and cost-effectively achieves the above City and District goals.
-NOW THERE FORE BE IT RESOLVED that the Minnehaha Creek Board of Managers authorizes the District Administrator to enter into a memorandum of understanding with the City of Shorewood to coordinate the planning and programming of water resource, road, infrastructure and parks investments.
-Resolution Nu Motion to adop mber 18-XXX moved by Manager, seconded by Manager of the resolution ayes, nays,abstentions.
-Date:
+TITLE: Authorization to execute memorandum of understanding with the City of Shorewood to coordinate planning of water resources and City capital improvement planning

+- WHEREAS, in 2014, the Board of Managers established the Balanced Urban Ecology Policy which emphasizes the importance of integrated land use and water planning in order to maximize water resource and community benefits; - WHEREAS the 2017 Strategic Alignment Plan identifies the following organizational strategies to achieve the District's mission of protecting and improving land and water resources: - Develop high impact capital projects integrated with non-water initiatives through multijurisdictional partnerships - Change the land-use and water policy environment to increase early, value added partnership with private development, public infrastructure, and public policy/planning; - WHEREAS in its Watershed Management Plan (2018), the District outlines its commitment to serving as a resource to its communities through early coordination and planning of land use and water resource matters, including technical assistance, regulatory process facilitation and shared efforts to secure funding; - WHEREAS the City of Shorewood has initiated early coordination with the District to take a systematic approach to addressing identified drainage, groundwater and flooding concerns in the western portion of the City that integrates multiple goals for road improvements, parks, trails and open space management; and management of water as a community asset; - WHEREAS in addition to addressing drainage, groundwater and flooding concerns, collaboration between the City and District may create the opportunity for water quality, habitat and other water resource benefits; - WHEREAS the City and District wish to formalize a mutual commitment to integrating efforts and aligning resources in order to plan wisely, make sound public investments in infrastructure, and protect and improve natural systems so as to foster a vibrant and healthy community; - WHEREAS this MOU does not establish legally binding terns on the District and City, but establishes a cooperative framework to examine and pursue work within the area defined by the study that integrates and cost-effectively achieves the above City and District goals; - WHEREAS the City of Shorewood authorized the Memorandum of Understanding at its meeting on February 26. - NOW THEREFORE BE IT RESOLVED that the Minnehaha Creek Board of Managers authorizes the District Administrator to enter into a memorandum of understanding with the City of Shorewood to coordinate the planning and programming of water resource, road, infrastructure and park investments.

+Resolution Number 18-020 moved by Manag , seconded by Manager Motion to adopt the resolution • • .